nrw-digital/week-notes/en/updates/_posts/2023-12-08-week-notes.md

 ## Working with expert groups

 Shaun has been working with the expert group on guidance and applications for hydrogen producers.
-So far, we’ve agreed on user needs and proposed web pages as well as the different types of permits and applications users will need.
+So far, they’ve agreed on user needs and proposed web pages as well as the different types of permits and applications users will need.
 He’ll now be pair-writing those pages with the SMEs.

 There have been significant changes to our guidance on medium combustion plants following the withdrawal of standard rules permits.
 Hopefully this will lead to a clearer picture for MCP operators in what is an extremely complex regulatory environment.